-We’re asking artists and poets to help us see and hear the weather in a global context.
-Help us expand our vision and commitment to a healthier earth.
-Give us images and ideas that show the changes taking place in habitats, ecosystems, and/or human communities.
-Give us a message of hope: where are people and communities working to slow the impact of climate change?
-Or perhaps, give us a warning: where we are failing?
-Help us see the importance of taking a global view, of protecting our water, of understanding the impact of our choices.
-Help us see our interconnectedness.
+We asked artists and poets to help us see and hear the weather in a global context.
+To help us expand our vision and commitment to a healthier earth.
+To give us images and ideas that show the changes taking place in habitats, ecosystems, and/or human communities.
+To give us a message of hope: where are people and communities working to slow the impact of climate change?
+Or perhaps, a warning: where we are failing?
+We asked them to help us see our interconnectedness, the importance of taking a global view, of protecting our water, of understanding the impact of our choices.
+And they did just that!

 Thank you to all of our participating artists and poets who helped make the 2021 Westminster Art Festival a great success!